TACC/Lmod/docs/source/060_locating.rst

    directories.
 It picks the first match it finds.
 This is true of hidden modules.
 Specifying the fullName of a module will load it.
 #.
-If the user requested name is a full name and version, and
+If a site has "extended defaults" enabled and a user types in part
-   there is no exact match then it stops.
+   of the version then that part is used select the "best" of that version if any exist.
+Note that if user enters "abc/1" then it will match "abc/1.*" but not "abc/17.*"
 #.
 If the name doesn't contain a version then Lmod looks for a
    marked default in the first directory that has one.
 A marked default which is also hidden will be loaded.